 Payments for the costs associated with necessary repairs, due to the declared disaster, of homeowner-occupied single family homes.
 Homeowners assisted through this grant must lack resources and supports to pay for the costs of these repairs on their own.
-Owner-occupied single-family homes can be assisted up to \$15,000 per household; prior approval will be needed if funds exceed \$15,000 per household.
+Owner-occupied single-family homes can be assisted up to \$15,000.00 per household; prior approval will be needed if funds exceed \$15,000.00 per household.

-Operations: Outreach and Casework
+Operations: Outreach and Case Management

-Disaster Relief Fund grantees can bill the DRF grant for operations expenses necessary to the administration of DRF.
-This includes DRF-focused outreach efforts and case-work.
+Grantees can bill the DRF grant for operations expenses necessary to the administration of DRF.
+This includes DRF-focused outreach efforts and case management.

-Program Administration
+Administration